Unit of study description for 2015

 PUBH5024 Obesity and Health Promotion

-Credit points: 2 Teacher/Coordinator: Dr Louise Hardy Session: Int August Classes: 2.5 one-day workshops including participation in small group work during the workshop.
-Prerequisites: PUBH5010, PUBH5033 and PUBH5020 Prohibitions: PUBH5021 Assumed knowledge: Core MPH content, especially health promotion/disease prevention and epidemiology Assessment: Workshop participation and small group work presentation (30%) and 1x written assignment (2000 words) (70%).
-Campus: Camperdown/Darlington Mode of delivery: Normal (lecture/lab/tutorial) Day
+Credit points: 2 Teacher/Coordinator: Dr Louise Hardy Session: Intensive August Classes: compulsory attendance at 2.5 one-day workshops including participation in small group work during the workshop.
+Prerequisites: (PUBH5010 or CEPI5100), PUBH5033 and PUBH5020 Assessment: Workshop participation and small group work presentation (30%) and 1x written assignment (2000 words) (70%).
+Mode of delivery: Normal (lecture/lab/tutorial) day

 Pre-readings will be provided